Reviews every PR and MR

 Finds exploitable issues before they are merged.

 Hacktron is an AI code reviewer built for security.
-It reads every pull request with full codebase context, finds exploitable vulnerabilities, and gives engineers a fix inside GitHub and GitLab.
+It reads every pull request and merge request with full codebase context, finds exploitable vulnerabilities, and gives engineers a fix inside GitHub and GitLab.
 Less noise and more depth than traditional SAST.

 No credit card required